bona-anselm/test-repo/README.md

 # TEST-REPO
-This *repo* was created as a way tp practice how git and github works in the initial days of **ALX**.
+This *repo* was created as a way to practice how git and github works in the initial days of **ALX**.

 I promised `@Olusola` during last night's lesson to show how to fix the last part of the task `@Topman` *great guy* was working on.